The Death of Slim Shady (Coup de Grâce)

-The Death of Slim Shady (Coup de Grâce) (Note: Coup de grâce (/ˌkuː də ˈɡrɑːs/) is a French-originated term translating to "blow of mercy"; a death blow to a severely wounded being.) is the twelfth studio album by the American rapper Eminem.
-It was released through Shady Records, Aftermath Entertainment, and Interscope Records on July 12, 2024.
+The Death of Slim Shady (Coup de Grâce) (Note: Coup de grâce (/kuː də ɡrɑːs/) is a French-originated term translating to "blow of mercy"; a death blow to a severely wounded being.) is the twelfth studio album by the American rapper Eminem.
+It was released through Shady Records, Goliath Artists, Aftermath Entertainment, and Interscope Records on July 12, 2024.
 The concept album centers around a battle between Eminem himself and his Slim Shady alter ego.
 The album incorporates hardcore hip-hop, satirical hip-hop, and conscious hip-hop.
 The album features guest appearances from White Gold, Sly Pyper, Bizarre, JID, Dem Jointz, Ez Mil, Skylar Grey, Big Sean, BabyTron, and Jelly Roll; the Expanded Mourner's Edition additionally features 2 Chainz, Westside Boogie, and Grip.

 Production on the album was primarily handled by Eminem, alongside Dem Jointz, Fredwreck, Cubeatz, and Cole Bennett, as well as frequent collaborators Dr. Dre, Mr. Porter, and Luis Resto, among others.
 It follows his 2020 album, Music to Be Murdered By.
 The album was promoted by three singles: "Houdini", "Tobey", and "Somebody Save Me"; an additional music video was made for "Temporary", as well as a lyric video for "Fuel".

 The Death of Slim Shady topped the charts in numerous countries, including the United Kingdom and the United States.
 The album was met with generally mixed reviews from critics, though praise was directed towards Eminem's rapping techniques.
 It became Eminem's eighth nomination for the Grammy Award for Best Rap Album and won Favorite Hip Hop Album at the 2025 American Music Awards.